Head of the Virgin: Description

 Above the carved ivory head is a headdress of silk and metal lace.
 The headdress is rounded around the figures head resembling the outlining of a hairline being lowest at the sides of the head, ~124 mm from the base, and highest at the forehead, ~176 mm from the base.
 The metal lace is the top most layer of the headdress detailing intricate interwoven metal chains varying in sizes and lengths.
 On the headdress there also appears to be jewels of various colors woven into the headdress where there is less metal lace exposing more of the silk underneath.
 The colors of the metal lace range from brown and dull matte to a shiny bronze color that seems semi-polished.

 On top of the metal lace headdress is a crown that is made of a single sheet of tarnished bronze colored metal decorated with an outlined brim of metal chords displaying two varying sized clovers with three almond shaped punch outs displayed at the foot of the clovers.
-The brim is also adorned with red jewels incased in a squared clasp that is ~10mm x 10mm.
-The clovers of larger stature, ~56 mm tall, are decorated with red jewels incased in a squared metal clasp.
+The brim is also adorned with red jewels encased in a squared clasp that is ~10mm x 10mm.
+The clovers of larger stature, ~56 mm tall, are decorated with red jewels encased in a squared metal clasp.
 The larger clovers also have a convex dimpled burnish on each of the three clovers.
 At the tips of each of these clovers is a metal ball.
 The lateral leaflets of the clovers are a single punched hole.
 The smaller clovers, ~22 mm tall have a single burnished convex dimple at the center of the three leaflets.
 There are also several conjoining metal wires that are laid on top of the clovers the travel from one clover to the next bridging the spaces between the clovers adjacent and ascending up the stalk of the next clover.